 R&D, innovations – securing and creating jobs

 Research and development is a cornerstone of KTM AG’s success as a company.
 As a high-tech manufacturer in the premium motorcycle segment, our progressive R&D strategy is not just designed to create new products and optimize existing ones.
 At the same time, it is essential that we recognize and pick up on trends in the Powered Two-Wheeler (PTW) segment at an early stage.
 This is the only way we can consistently expand our role as a technological pioneer and remain competitive.
-The research ratio is relatively high at around 9% (investments in 2020: EUR 111 million, of which around EUR 20 million was in the area of electric mobility).
+The research ratio is relatively high at around 8 – 9% (investments in 2021: EUR 131 million, of which around EUR 19 million was for alternative drive technologies).
 This means we, or rather the entire group, are in a position to drive forward the company’s success and, accordingly, to strengthen Upper Austria as a business location, as well as to secure and create jobs.

 Environment – solutions for environmentally friendly mobility